razor-x/eve-overview/README.md

 The `Gemfile` is using pessimistic version constraints for everything, so if you want major updates, you need to bump the versions yourself.

-If you update Foundation, but sure to also update the JavaScript in `_assets/javascripts/vendor/`.
+JavaScript library versions need to be updated in `bower.json` and `_config.yml`.

-Note that `custom.modernizr.js` has been renamed `custom_modernizr.js` for this project.
+If you update Foundation, but sure to update the version numbers in `Gemfile` and `bower.json`.

 ## License